David S. Yu, MD, PhD

-Winship Cancer Institute and Georgia Cancer Center for Excellence at Grady
+Winship Cancer Institute and Loughlin Radiation Oncology Center at Grady

 David S. Yu, MD, PhD, is a board certified radiation oncologist in the Department of Radiation Oncology at Emory University School of Medicine in Atlanta, GA.
 Dr. Yu practices general radiation oncology and specializes in the treatment of head and neck cancer, breast cancer, and lung cancer.
-He treats patients at the Winship Cancer Institute of Emory University and the Georgia Cancer Center for Excellence at Grady.
+He treats patients at Winship Cancer Institute of Emory University and Loughlin Radiation Oncology Center at Grady.

 The goal of Dr. Yu's work is to translate insights gained from interactions with his patients and his research in the laboratory to innovative therapies to improve the quality of care for patients with cancer.
 He serves as Director of the Division of Cancer Biology in the Department of Radiation Oncology at Emory University School of Medicine.

 Dr. Yu received his MD from the University of Texas at Southwestern Medical School and PhD from the University of Cambridge prior to completing residency training in Radiation Oncology at Vanderbilt University Medical Center.
 He graduated with honors from Stanford University with a BS in Biology.